-One of Beacon Hill's most charming corners, Louisburg Square (proper Bostonians always pronounce the "s") was an 1840s model for a town-house development that was never built on the Hill because of space restrictions.
+One of Beacon Hill's most charming corners, Louisburg Square (proper Bostonians always pronounce the "s") was an 1840s model for a townhouse development that was never built on the Hill because of space restrictions.
 Today, the grassy square, enclosed by a wrought-iron fence, belongs collectively to the owners of the houses facing it.
 The statue at the north end of the green is of Columbus, the one at the south end of Aristides the Just; both were donated in 1850 by a Greek merchant who lived on the square.
 The houses, most of which are now divided into apartments and condominiums, have seen their share of famous tenants, including author and critic William Dean Howells at Nos.
-4 and 16, and the Alcotts at No. 10 (Louisa May not only lived but died here, on the day of her father's funeral).
+4 and 16, and the Alcotts at No. 10 (Louisa May not only lived but also died here, on the day of her father's funeral).
 In 1852 the singer Jenny Lind was married in the parlor of No. 20.
-Louisburg Square is also the current home of Massachusetts Senator John Kerry.
+Louisburg Square is also the current home of U.S. Secretary of State John Kerry.

 There's a legend that Louisburg Square was the location of the Rev. William Blaxton's spring, although there's no water there today.
 Blaxton, or Blackstone, was one of the first Bostonians, having come to the Shawmut Peninsula in the mid-1620s.
 When the Puritans, who had settled in Charlestown, found their water supply inadequate, Blaxton invited them to move across the river, where he assured them they would find an "excellent spring."
 Just a few years later, he sold them all but 6 acres of the peninsula he had bought from the Native Americans and decamped to Rhode Island, seeking greater seclusion; a plaque at 50 Beacon Street commemorates him.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots